 - Remove the pork to a wooden cutting board, and shred with two forks.

 - Serve immediately in tacos, burritos, or salads, or enjoy a la carte.
 If serving in a corn tortilla, we suggest topping with diced avocado, pico de gallo, Cojita cheese crumbles, chopped cilantro, and lime wedges.
-If serving on a salad, use those same toppings and try our Cilantro Lime Vinaigrette as the dressing.
+To take these OVER THE TOP, make our Cilantro Lime Aioli and Easy Pickled Red Onions to serve as a garnish–YUM!

 Freeze For Later*: Follow Steps 1-3.
 Place the onion/garlic mixture, seasoned pork, lime juice, orange juice, hot sauce into a gallon-sized freezer bag.
 Seal and freeze.